Your Guide to Getting a Learner’s Permit in Texas

 If you are over 18, you will have to have already applied for a driver’s license and passed the class C exam.
 Please call your local DPS for more information on what documents you will need to bring.

 Getting your learner’s permit is one of the first steps to getting on the road!
+At All Star, we offer innovative online Adult and Teen Driver Education programs with an engaging, proprietary curriculum

 For more information on our Texas courses, please visit https://www.allstardrivereducation.com/texas-driver-education-faq/.